chiaramy/ViVA-capella-viewpoint/README.md

-# Quality Assessment Capella Viewpoint
+## ViVA: Verification and Validation Assessment, a Capella Viewpoint
 This a Capella Viewpoint for **V&V activities** developed with Capella Studio

 ## Getting Started